 Problems of Addiction Recovery

 Misconceptions about the process of recovering from substance abuse can create additional challenges for those who are working toward rebuilding their lives.
-Many people may not understand that addiction is a chronic disease that requires ongoing maintenance and treatment, and that relapses often occur routinely.
+Many people may not understand that addiction is a chronic disease.
+This means that it requires ongoing maintenance and treatment, and that relapses often occur routinely.

 Separation from ordinary life can often help individuals gain a new perspective on their substance use and how they contribute to their addiction.
-Professional treatment in a conducive atmosphere, such as in sunny Florida, provides a positive background for the changes they need to make to rebuild their lives.
+Professional treatment in a conducive atmosphere provides a positive background for the changes they need to make to rebuild their lives.